uchicago-cs/chiwebsite/chisubmit/instructors.rst

 students who have not yet registered for the assignment as well as the teams that have not yet submitted the assignment.
 For example::

-   $ chisubmit instructor assignment stats p1
-   Assignment 'Project 1'
+   $ chisubmit --verbose instructor assignment stats p1 Assignment 'Project 1'
    =====================================